Reviews You Can Rely On

 Versatility

 Certain features of a windbreaker jacket may increase versatility for one person but decrease it for another.
-For example, some jackets don't stuff into their own pockets - the Fjallraven High Coast, the SoTeer Hooded Jacket, and the Rab Vital are among these, although the Vital comes with its own separate stow pouch.
+For example, some jackets don't stuff into their own pockets - the Fjallraven High Coast, the SoTeer Hooded Jacket, and the Rab Vital are among these, although the Vital comes with their own separate stow pouch.
 You may not miss a stow pocket for everyday use as you can simply hang these jackets in your closet, but for activities like backpacking or rock climbing, it could be a dealbreaker.
 Many of the lighter-weight models lack hand pockets and instead feature only a chest pocket.

 A hood adds some versatility (and warmth), and a few of the models we tested came with a helmet-compatible one.
 However, if the hood's drawstrings cinch down around the sides of the face, it tends to bring the material forward and obstruct your peripheral view.
 We prefer the Patagonia Houdini, Arc'teryx Squamish Hoody, Rab Vital, Outdoor Research Helium Wind Hoodie, and Black Diamond Alpine Start jackets because their hoods cinch at the back.
 This lets you pull the hood far enough back to keep your side vision angles wide and clear.